ORLANDO, Fla. – Preparing for a hurricane can be stressful for a lot of reasons, but your financial situation doesn’t have to be one of them.

-Of all the items she deemed essential, Proudfit stressed the importance of having toilet paper and said the number one item she wouldn't go without was a manual can and bottle opener.
+Of all the items the PIO deemed essential, she stressed the importance of having toilet paper and said the number one item she wouldn’t go without was a manual can and bottle opener.

 She also recommended people get wireless chargers and pet crates, and wanted to remind people not to leave their cars running at any time.
 She said bathtubs are great for storing water that can be used for flushing toilets.

 Another piece of advice OCFR had to offer was keeping refrigerator temperatures down before a storm and if you have to use them for any reason, just crack them open in an effort to keep cool temperatures inside.